-An investment of twenty two million pounds in recent years has transformed Carmel College into a truly outstanding and inspiring place of learning.
+An investment of over twenty three million pounds in recent years has transformed Carmel College into a truly outstanding and inspiring place of learning.
 Additions to Carmel's existing campus include the Notre Dame Centre for Art & Design, the West Park Building and the Dalton Building.

 In Spring 2009 the Notre Dame Centre for Art and Design was completed.